Triosteum: Description

 Triosteum spp. are perennial, herbaceous plants of rich woods.
 Each plant typically consists of at least one erect, round, hairy, fistular stem, 1 to 4 feet (0.3 to 1.2m) high, with opposite ovate-lanceolate entire leaves, and whitish to purplish flowers presented either in axillary whorls or terminal racemes.
 The fruit is a drupe.
 It may be white, yellow, orange, or red, depending on the species.

 Species

-Five species and one variety are currently accepted by The Plant List, and a sixth species by the Online Flora of China:
+Six species, including three varieties, and one natural hybrid are currently accepted.